Quantstamp Price Up 38.3% This Week (QSP)

 According to CryptoCompare, “The Quantstamp is a protocol that aims to create a scalable and cost-effective audit system for all smart contracts on the Ethereum network.
 The protocol will use the SAT solver software to verify the solidity of the program.
 In order to have the necessary computing power for the software, the Quantstamp will leverage a distributed network of participants.
 Quantstamp token (QSP) is an ERC-20 token that will benefit the users in several ways.
 QSP will reward those who contribute to the software for verifying the solidity programs, who run the Quantstamp validation node (a specialized node on the Ethereum network), and those who find bugs on the smart contracts. “

-It is usually not possible to buy alternative cryptocurrencies such as Quantstamp directly using US dollars.
-Investors seeking to acquire Quantstamp should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Quantstamp using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Quantstamp directly using U.S. dollars.
+Investors seeking to trade Quantstamp should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Quantstamp using one of the aforementioned exchanges.

 Receive News & Updates for Quantstamp Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Quantstamp and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.